How do I talk to someone right now?

 Starting Jan.
 17, 2023, Veterans in suicidal crisis can go to any VA or non-VA healthcare facility for free emergency healthcare

 WASHINGTON – Starting Jan.
 17, 2023, Veterans in acute suicidal crisis will be able to go to any VA or non-VA healthcare facility for emergency health care at no cost – including inpatient or crisis residential care for up to 30 days and outpatient care for up to 90 days.
 Veterans do not need to be enrolled in the VA system to use this benefit.

 This expansion of care will help prevent Veteran suicide by guaranteeing no-cost, world-class care to Veterans in times of crisis.
-It will also increase access to acute suicide care for up to 9 million Veterans who are not currently enrolled in VA.
+It will also increase access to acute suicide care for up to 9 million Veterans who are not currently enrolled in the VA.

-Preventing Veteran suicide is VA’s top clinical priority and a top priority of the Biden-Harris Administration.
+Preventing Veteran suicide is the VA’s top clinical priority and a top priority of this Administration.
 This effort is a key part of VA’s 10-year National Strategy for Preventing Veteran Suicide and the Biden-Harris administration’s plan for Reducing Military and Veteran Suicide.
-In September, VA released the 2022 National Veteran Suicide Prevention Annual Report, which showed that Veteran suicides decreased in 2020 for the second year in a row and that fewer Veterans died by suicide in 2020 than in any year since 2006.
+In September, the VA released the 2022 National Veteran Suicide Prevention Annual Report, which showed that Veteran suicides decreased in 2020 for the second year in a row and that fewer Veterans died by suicide in 2020 than in any year since 2006.

 “Veterans in suicidal crisis can now receive the free, world-class emergency health care they deserve – no matter where they need it, when they need it, or whether they’re enrolled in VA care,” said VA Secretary for Veterans Affairs Denis McDonough.
 “This expansion of care will save Veterans’ lives, and there’s nothing more important than that.”